Victorien Angban: Loan to Granada

 On 22 July 2016, it was announced that Angban would be joining Spanish side Granada on loan for the season.
 He is the second Chelsea player to join Granada on loan, with the first being Jérémie Boga.
 On 16 September 2016, he made his debut in a 2–2 draw against Real Betis.

 Loan to Waasland-Beveren

-On 28 July 2017, it was announced that Angban would be joining Belgian side Waasland-Beveren on loan for the season.
+On 28 July 2017, it was announced that Angban would be joining Belgian side Beveren on loan for the season.

 Loan to Metz

 In July 2018, it was announced that Angban would be joining FC Metz in French Ligue 2 on loan for the season.

 Metz

 In April 2019, it was revealed that Metz had exercised the promotion clause in Angban's contract, and he joined the club in a €6 million deal.

 Sochi

 On 3 July 2021, he joined Russian Premier League club Sochi.
+On 30 May 2023, Angban extended his contract with Sochi to June 2026.

+On 27 June 2024, Angban moved on loan to Dynamo Makhachkala.

+On 21 August 2025, Angban left Sochi.

 International career

 Angban has represented Ivory Coast at U17 level and scored at the 2015 African Under-20 Championship finals.
 On 2 October 2015, he received his first senior Ivory Coast call up by manager Michel Dussuyer as they took on Morocco in a friendly.
 He was named in the senior Ivory Coast squad for the 2019 Africa Cup of Nations.